 - Category 5: over 155 mph

 In the event of an approaching storm, AUC’s incident command team will work closely with the administration and local emergency officials to activate the university's Hurricane Response Plan.
-This plan, updated in 2019, provides a framework for how AUC will manage an emergency in a way that prioritizes the campus community’s safety and security.
+This plan provides a framework for how AUC will manage an emergency in a way that prioritizes the campus community’s safety and security.

 AUC will send out regular communications to keep students informed of weather events, campus closures, and safety-related information.
 Official updates will be posted here on the AUC website, Facebook and Twitter, and sent to students’ AUC email address.

 In the event of an emergency, AUC will send out a series of alerts via our SIREN warning system.
 Messages will be delivered by text, phone call, and email.
-In order to receive messages, please keep your contact information up to date in your Student Portal account settings: https://my.aucmed.edu.
+In order to receive messages, please keep your contact information up to date in your My AUC Med community account settings.

 Sheltering on Campus